pyvec/naucse.python.cz/lessons/beginners-en/str/index.md

 ```

-Now we will have a look on how to work with them.
+Now we will have a look at how to work with strings.

 ## Subscripting

-You already know how to concatenate string by addition.
+You already know how to concatenate strings by addition and multiplication.

 ```python
 concatenated_string = 'a' + 'b'
 long_string = 'o' * 100
 ```
-Now we will learn how we can get a part from a string.
+Now we will learn how we can get part of a string.
 We will start with single characters.
-It is done by *subscripting*, which is written similarly
+This is done by *subscripting*.
+The Syntax looks similar
-as calling a function but with square brackets.
+to calling a function but with square brackets.

 ```python
 fifth_character = 'PyLadies'[5]